emilabraham/dotfiles/README.md

 also save the old dotfiles into a folder called `dotfilesOld`.
 All of my dotfiles are symbolically linked to the proper hidden files in the home folder.

+The purpose of this is twofold:
+1. Have a backup of my configurations stored on the cloud, in case I lose my local copy.
+2. Have my configurations be portable across any terminals I use on several different computers and environments.

 ##Installation
 Clone this repository into your home folder if you would like to use my